Hebron: Oslo Accords

+Hebron was the one city excluded from the interim agreement of September 1995 to restore rule over all Palestinian West Bank cities to the Palestinian Authority.
+IDF soldiers see their job as being to protect Israeli settlers from Palestinian residents, not to police the Israeli settlers.
+IDF soldiers are instructed to leave violent Israeli settlers for the police to deal with.
+Since The Oslo Agreement, violent episodes have been recurrent in the city.
+The Cave of the Patriarchs massacre took place on February 25, 1994, when Baruch Goldstein, an Israeli physician and resident of Kiryat Arba, opened fire on Muslims at prayer in the Cave of the Patriarchs, killing 29, and wounding 125 before the survivors overcame and killed him.
+Standing orders for Israeli soldiers on duty in Hebron disallowed them from firing on fellow Jews, even if they were shooting Arabs.
+This event was condemned by the Israeli Government, and the extreme right-wing Kach party was banned as a result.
+The Israeli government also tightened restrictions on the movement of Palestinians in H2, closed their vegetable and meat markets, and banned Palestinian cars on Al-Shuhada Street.
+The park near the Cave of the Patriarchs for recreation and barbecues is off-limits for Arab Hebronites.
 Following the 1995 Oslo Agreement and subsequent 1997 Hebron Agreement, Palestinian cities were placed under the exclusive jurisdiction of the Palestinian Authority, with the exception of Hebron, which was split into two sectors: H1 is controlled by the Palestinian Authority and H2 – which includes the Old City of Hebron – remained under the military control of Israel.
 Around 120,000 Palestinians live in H1, while around 30,000 Palestinians along with around 700 Israelis remain under Israeli military control in H2.
 As of 2009, a total of 86 Jewish families lived in Hebron.
 The IDF (Israel Defense Forces) may not enter H1 unless under Palestinian escort.
 Palestinians cannot approach areas where settlers live without special permits from the IDF.
 The Jewish settlement is widely considered to be illegal by the international community, although the Israeli government disputes this.